Master of Science (International Economics)

 The minimum class size is 20 students.

-If the class fails to commence due to low take-up rate, applicants will be informed within one month before programme commencement.
+If the class fails to commence due to low take-up rate, applicants will be informed within one month before programme commencement with the refund of application fee.

 A certificate of completion will be awarded upon successfully passing the Preparatory Course in Economics.